dibbhatt/kafka-spark-consumer/README.md

 The Default PID settings is as below.

--Proportional = 0.75
+* Proportional = 0.75
--Integral = 0.15
+* Integral = 0.15
--Derivative = 0
+* Derivative = 0

 If you increase any or all of these , your damping factor will be higher.
 So if you want to lower the Consumer rate more than what is being achived by applying the default PID rate , you can increase these values.

 You can control the PID values by settings the Properties below.

--*consumer.backpressure.proportional*
+* consumer.backpressure.proportional
--*consumer.backpressure.integral*
+* consumer.backpressure.integral
--*consumer.backpressure.derivative*
+* consumer.backpressure.derivative

 # Running Spark Kafka Consumer